SMART SENSING insights

 Rosalind W. Picard (2003): Affective computing: challenges.
 International Journal of Human-Computer Studies.
 Volume 59, Issues 1–2, Pages 55-64

-Affective computing improves human-machine interaction and makes it more effective, by creating personalized user experiences and enabling more empathetic AI systems.
-Thus affective computing has the potential to revolutionize the way we interact with machines, improving user health and overall productivity.
+Affective computing improves human-machine interaction by personalizing user experiences and fostering more empathetic AI systems, ultimately making interactions more effective.
+Thus, affective computing has the potential to revolutionize the way we interact with machines, improving user well-being and overall productivity.
 With this potential impact in sight, it’s no wonder affective computing technologies have picked up momentum in recent years.
-These aspects have been widely discussed.
-But another crucial benefit of affective computing often goes unnoticed: How it can help build trust into technology.
+While these aspects have been widely discussed, another crucial benefit of affective computing often goes unnoticed: How it can help build trust into technology.
 Here are some scenarios:

 Service robots should build trust before running at full capacity.